grantmcconnaughey/Lintly/README.md

     $ eslint --format=unix | lintly --format=eslint-unix
     ```

+Additional linters can be added by modifying the `lintly/parsers.py` module.

 ## Configuration

 At the minimum, Lintly needs to know the following information to determine how to post the correct GitHub PR Review: